SamL153/saml/content/post/2022-03-03-observing-data/index.md

 ## 516 1 4     8   6 94.4 146.0 614.7 11.3 25.6 42  4.0  0.0  0.00
 ## 517 6 3    11   2 79.5   3.0 106.7  1.1 11.8 31  4.5  0.0  0.00
 ```
+The case_when function takes a logical statement and performs an action in cases where the result is TRUE.
+In that way it's very similar to if-else functions though I prefer case_when in these situations.

 Next we'll use a few functions to learn some details about our data.

 ```r